amoughnieh/Lasso-Clustering/README.md

 ### Required Data

-Only the training data file, `train.csv`, from the competition is needed to run the primary analysis notebook (`main.ipynb`).
-The analysis itself, following the EE paper's approach for simulating sparse data, runs on a 200k subsample derived from this file.
+Only the training data file, `train.csv`, from the competition is needed to run the primary analysis notebook `main.ipynb`.

 **Important:** Due to its size, `train.csv` is **not** included in this repository.
 You must download it directly from the Kaggle competition page linked above.